BGR360/minecraft-assets-rs/README.md

 # minecraft-assets

-Parsing Minecraft asset files in Rust.
+Parsing Minecraft asset files and resource packs in Rust.

 This crate provides types that can be used with [`serde_json`] to parse the data files in the Minecraft `assets/` directory.